WAP - Introduction

 WAP being open and secure, is well suited for many different applications including, but not limited to stock market information, weather forecasts, enterprise data, and games.

 Despite the common misconception, developing WAP applications requires only a few modifications to existing web applications.
-The current set of web application development tools will easily support WAP development, and in the future more development tools will be
+The current set of web application development tools will easily support WAP development, and in the future more development tools will be announced.

 To browse a standard internet site you need a web browser.
 Similar way to browse a WAP enables website, you would need a micro browser.
 A Micro Browser is a small piece of software that makes minimal demands on hardware, memory and CPU.
 It can display information written in a restricted mark-up language called WML.
 Although, tiny in memory footprint it supports many features and is even scriptable.